kraudy/rpg_language/chapter_1/chapter_1.md

   <img src="../images/chapter_1/no_actgrp_module.png" alt="no_actgrp_module" style="display: inline-block;">
 </div>

-Compilation failed, this makes sence since an **Module** can't be executed directly by the OS, so, you can't specify an **activation group** `DftActGrp` `ActGrp` for the module, that is done for the program.
+Compilation failed, this makes sence since a **Module** can't be executed directly by the OS, so, you can't specify an **activation group** `DftActGrp` `ActGrp` for the module, that is done for the program.

-Now, removing the activation specifications and compiling again with [simple hello module](./ch1_qrpglesrc/hello1.main.module.rpgle.rpgle)
+Now, removing the activation specifications and compiling the module again with source [simple hello module](./ch1_qrpglesrc/hello1.main.module.rpgle.rpgle)
 ```js
 CRTRPGMOD MODULE(*CURLIB/HELLO1)
 SRCSTMF('chapter_1/ch1_qrpglesrc/hello1.main.module.rpgle')